A woman on a sofa with a laptop open viewing a cognitive map

 1. Exploratory Research

-Cognitive mapping can be a great starting point when you're in the early stages of research and want to explore a topic without a clear hypothesis.
-It allows participants to share their thoughts freely.
-This way, you uncover unexpected insights and new avenues to explore.
+Cognitive mapping can be a great starting point for when you're in the early stages of research and you want to explore a topic without a clear hypothesis.
+Especially when things are nice and fluid on the research front, it allows participants to share their thoughts freely.
+And, from that, it’s a handy way for you to uncover unexpected insights and new avenues to explore.

-The open-ended nature of cognitive mapping encourages participants to think aloud.
-It reveals their natural thought processes and uncovers hidden connections between concepts.
+The open-ended nature of cognitive mapping is the key to the enterprise at this point—it really encourages participants to think aloud; they can reveal their natural thought processes and uncover hidden connections between concepts.

 2. Complex Topics

-You can use cognitive mapping to tackle complex topics with intricate relationships or process components.
-You may have to deal with ambiguous aspects that users may find difficult to articulate.
-If users visualize these concepts through cognitive maps, you can understand their connections and make them easier to understand.
+Another great plus is how you can use cognitive mapping to tackle complex topics with intricate relationships or process components.
+With such complexity at play, things can get fuzzy-edged and the “waters” a little muddy at times.
+You may have to deal with ambiguous aspects that users may find hard to articulate.
+But if users visualize these concepts through cognitive maps, you can understand their connections and make them easier to understand for others on your design team.

-For example, cognitive mapping can help you map out the different components and their interactions to research a complex system like healthcare or finance.
+For example, cognitive mapping can help you map out the different components and their interactions whenever you need to research a complex system like healthcare or finance.

 3. Participatory Action Research

-In participatory action research (PAR), researchers and participants collaborate to identify and solve problems.
+In participatory action research (PAR), researchers and participants collaborate to identify and solve problems—a powerful way to reach loftier heights from which to get invaluable insights.
 The visual nature of cognitive maps makes it easier for participants to contribute their knowledge and perspectives.
-It creates a sense of ownership over the research process.
-This can lead to more relevant and actionable findings.
+They can feel more involved—and invested—and it creates a sense of ownership over the research process, something that can lead to more relevant and actionable findings.

 How Do You Create a Cognitive Map?